tgriffit/CS499Assignment4/README.md

 - Add more points by right-clicking additional times
 - Return to the Java UI window and press 'f' to start Jockey following the line
 - Jockey will follow the path until reaching the last waypoint, then the program will exit

+---- PART 1 & 3 ----

+To run the code:

+- Import JockeyControl into Eclipse
+- Run the code from Eclipse
+- The GUI lists the possible commands
+- If you want to change the K values, enter the new values into the text boxes and hit "Commit".
+The changes will take effect immediately.